fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

 Well, there's one important caveat.
-This is a naïve implementation and in the next post in this series I will discuss in detail the limitations of this approach and how it can be improved.
-In a nutshell, this implementation suffers from the [N+1 query problem](https://itnext.io/what-is-the-n-1-problem-in-graphql-dd4921cb3c1a) when a query asks for a list of agents and the authors they represent, so it will have to be implemented using a dataloader.
+This is a naïve implementation of the method and in a future post I will discuss the limitations of this approach and how it can be improved.
+In a nutshell, this implementation suffers from the [N+1 query problem](https://itnext.io/what-is-the-n-1-problem-in-graphql-dd4921cb3c1a) when a query asks for a list of agents and the authors they represent, and it will have to be implemented using a ["dataloader"](https://www.youtube.com/watch?v=OQTnXNCDywA).
 While this implementation is not optimal, it works, and we will keep it for the time being.

 ### mutationResolver.CreateAgent implementation

-We have previously defined a query for creating `Agent` objects so in order to be able to implement the `CreateAgent` method we just have to map up the database code to the resolver:
+We have previously defined a query for creating `Agent` objects, so in order to be able to implement the `CreateAgent` method we just have to connect the database code with the resolver:

 ```go
 func (r *mutationResolver) CreateAgent(ctx context.Context, data AgentInput) (*pg.Agent, error) {